 As you consider seeking help for yourself or a loved one, you may benefit from learning more about the various ways certain substances can take their toll on the mind and body.

-The following lists briefly describe some of the more common outcomes of substance misuse, but keep in mind that your experience may differ depending on your behaviour and circumstances.
+The following lists briefly describe some of the more common outcomes of substance misuse, most linked with withdrawal symptoms.
+Keep in mind that your experience may differ depending on your behaviour and circumstances.

 - Sleep disturbances